sleeptoken/zettelkasten/Format String pwn.md

 More information about format string attacks can be read here: [https://owasp.org/www-community/attacks/Format_string_attack](https://owasp.org/www-community/attacks/Format_string_attack).

-If I run the binary and give many `%p`’s, data on the stack will be leaked in hexadecimal. when doing this you will notice some addresses as `0x41414141` these will be the `AAAA` you added to your `flag.txt`999999
+If I run the binary and give many `%p`’s, data on the stack will be leaked in hexadecimal. when doing this you will notice some addresses as `0x41414141` these will be the `AAAA` you added to your `flag.txt`
-### Mimick user input via pwntools
+### Mimic user input via pwntools

 ```
 from pwn import *